tektoncd/dashboard/docs/walkthrough/walkthrough-logs.md

 ## Installing a working Tekton Dashboard locally from scratch

-If you didn't follow the [Tekton Dashboard walkthrough with Kind](./walkthrough-kind.md) yet, you should start there to get a local cluster with a working Tekton Dashboard installed.
+If you didn't follow the [Tekton Dashboard walkthrough with Kind](./walkthrough-kind.md) yet, start there to get a local cluster with a working Tekton Dashboard installed.

 The following steps will focus on collecting, storing and serving pod logs to finally plug the logs service on the Tekton Dashboard.